magiblot/turbo/README.md

 Scintilla has [lots of features](https://www.scintilla.org/ScintillaDoc.html), of which Turbo only offers a few.
 Making more of them available is just a matter of time, so contributions are welcome.

-Below is my TO-DO list of features I would like to implement in Turbo:
+Below is a TO-DO list of features I would like to implement in Turbo:

 - [x] Several files open at the same time.
 - [x] Line numbers.